Sialitech/label-siali/docs/source/guide/comments_notifications.md

 ## Notifications

-To see the notifications, navigate and click the user profile icon on the top-right of the Label Studio UI.
+To see the notifications, navigate and click the user profile icon on the top-right of the Siali Label UI.
 The **Notifications** pane opens with a bell icon next to it.
 The blue color bell icon indicates unread notifications and the grey color bell icon indicates read notifications.

 <br>
 <img src="/images/comments-notifications/notifications.png" class="gif-border"/><br/>
 <i>Figure 9: Notification panel.</i>

-1. Navigate and click the user profile icon on the top-right of the Label Studio UI.
+1. Navigate and click the user profile icon on the top-right of the Siali Label UI.
-2. The **Notifications** pane opens on the right side of the Label Studio UI.
+2. The **Notifications** pane opens on the right side of the Siali Label UI.
 3. To mark an individual notification as an unread notification, click on the three dots (**...**) >> **Mark as Unread** option.
 4. To mark all the notification as a read notification, click on the three dots (**...**) >> **Mark All as Read** option.